Peter Nygard, Canadian clothing manufacturer, accused of raping 10 women in civil class-action lawsuit | CBC News

 "This lawsuit was expected," said Prober, his lawyer.

-Prober says the lawsuit is the latest in a decade-long attempt to destroy his reputation by his former neighbour in the Bahamas, U.S. billionaire and former hedge fund owner Louis Bacon.
+Prober said the lawsuit is the latest in a decade-long attempt to destroy his reputation by his former neighbour in the Bahamas, U.S. billionaire and former hedge fund owner Louis Bacon.

 Nygard's most recent legal assault against Bacon was launched in New York in November 2019